 The truth is you don't know how long you'll have with regards to earning money so it makes sense to live a middle class life and build your own pension.

 I'm personally bullish on crypto if that is not apparent.
-You should prioritize your Roth first, but do consider getting some crypto currency as I stated earlier.
+You should prioritize your Roth first, but do consider getting some BTC as I stated earlier.
 You'll want to be exposed to it as well as to understand how it works.

 Not understanding Bitcoin and ignoring it is like it being 1999 and having no idea what email is.